rabbitmq/rabbitmq-website/site/release-notes/README-3.5.0.txt

       rabbit_reader:auth_phase/2 accepts the user (since 3.3.0)

 enhancements
-26463 Ensure new mirrors are started when old ones go down if ha-mode=exactly
-      is being used
 26183 Move priority queues from an external plugin to the broker 26327 Embed messages smaller than a configurable size in the queue index 26457 Add read buffer cache to improve on-disk messages consumption 26543 Improve I/O performance by reading or writing several file segments
       in one operation
 26465 New "pause_if_all_down" partition handling mode
-26469 Support separate authentication/authorization backends
-26475 Add "rabbitmqctl rename_cluster_node"
+26463 Ensure new mirrors are started when old ones go down when ha-mode=exactly 26469 Support separate authentication/authorization backends 26475 Add "rabbitmqctl rename_cluster_node"
 25430 Further limit queue's journal size to avoid excessive memory use